 Ethics and Professionalism: Students should maintain and display ethical and moral behaviors commensurate with the role of a physician in all interactions with patients, family, caregivers, faculty, staff, students, and the public.
-The candidate is expected to understand the legal and ethical aspects of the practice of medicine and function within the law and ethical standards of the medical profession.
+The student is expected to understand the legal and ethical aspects of the practice of medicine and function within the law and ethical standards of the medical profession.

 - As part of the matriculation process, students must sign the Technical Standards Form to certify that they meet the School’s technical standards.

 - All students must complete a second Technical Standards Form at the completion of the second year of curriculum to document continued compliance.

 - Students requiring accommodations to meet the Technical Standards must be assessed by the School’s Office of Disability Services.
 Concerns about a candidate meeting the Technical Standards may be brought forth by the student or by a faculty member.

 - The Technical Standards are reviewed annually by the Technical Standards Working Group

 - Proposed changes to the Technical Standards are ratified by the Selections Subcommittee of the School’s Admissions Committee and the Executive Oversight Committee

 Associate Dean for Enrollment Services

 DATE APPROVED: August 2019